ITU-BDSA23-GROUP13/Chirp/docs/report.md

 The layer Chirp.Core contains interfaces, in yellow, and DTOs, in red.
 The interfaces describe the communication between the database and the application.
 The DTOs (data transfer models) are objects that are used to send data between the layers and consists of a common set data that is used by both Chirp.Web and Chirp.Infrastructure.

 The layer Chirp.Infrastructure implements the interfaces from Chirp.Core. _Chirp!_ uses Entity Framework Core to manage writing the queries for the database, which helps keep Chirp.Infrastructure database agnostic.
-It also describes how the database should be modelled.
+It also describes how the database should be modeled.

 The layer Chirp.Web handles connecting to the database, reacts to requests, and displays the web pages.
 Chirp.Web uses Chirp.Infrastructure through the interfaces and DTOs from Chirp.Core. _Chirp!_ uses ASP.NET Core Razor Pages to help create the web application.